-I answered my phone and greeted the BDC Manager we’ve been training at one of our client’s stores.
+I answered my phone and greeted the BDC Manager we’d been training at one of our client’s stores.

 Me: Of course.
 Can you send me a copy of the mailer?